 - Tool design, tool material and cavitation all impact tolerance

-Sneak Peek Insight the Guide:
+Sneak Peek Inside the Guide:

 “Tight tolerance is a term often tossed around loosely by both injection molders and manufacturers.
 However, if tight tolerances are not adhered to correctly within a design, parts and components could underperform or possibly fail, resulting in a tooling and/or process overhaul.
 Tight tolerance is serious business, especially for plastic injection-molded complex parts.